soulfind-dev/soulfind/README.md

 to use `soulsetup` instead.
 You need to add the first admin yourself, since you have to be an admin already to add an admin when connected to the server (though Soulfind runs fine without any admin).

-Soulsetup now automatically updates old databases to the new format.
-Notice that the default filename has changed from `user.db` in older versions to `/var/db/soulfind/soulfind.db`.